 Issue price \$1.00 each.
 Dividends payable by Speirs Group Limited Dividends are discretionary and only payable if authorised by the Board.
 If authorised, dividends are payable at the higher of: (a) 9% per annum; and (b) the average bid and offered swap rate for a one-year swap as quoted on the Reuters Screen Page "FISSWAP" plus 5% at 30 June each year.
 No dividends may be authorised by the Board in respect of ordinary shares in Speirs Group Limited unless dividends are authorised in respect of the Perpetual Preference Shares and all dividends on the PPS, including authorised but unpaid dividends, have been paid.
 Where a dividend is not authorised in a given period in accordance with the principles set out above, rights to those dividends do not accrue.
-Ranking in respect of dividends Behind the dividends payable on the RPS, equally with all other dividends payable on the PPS, and ahead of dividends payable on ordinary shares in Speirs Group Limited and any other shares in Speirs Group Limited that are expressed to rank behind the PPS.
-When redeemable May, at the sole option of Speirs Group Limited, be redeemed by Speirs Group Limited at any time after 10 years from the issue date (i.e. from 25 May 2022).
+Ranking in respect of Behind the dividends payable on the RPS, equally with all other dividends payable on the PPS, and ahead o dividends dividends payable on ordinary shares in Speirs Group Limited and any other shares in Speirs Group Limited that are expressed to rank behind the PPS.
+When redeemable May, at the sole option of Speirs Group Limited, be redeemed by Speirs Group Limited at any time after 1 years from the issue date (i.e. from 25 May 2022).
 Redemption amount payable by Speirs Group Limited \$1.00 plus any authorised but unpaid dividends.
-When convertible Convertible at the election of the holder between 5 and 10 years from the date of issue (i.e. between 24 May 2017 and 24 May 2022).
-On 24 May 2022 this conversion option lapsed and the PPS holders can no longer convert their PPS into ordinary shares.
-Rate of conversion Prior to the ordinary share consolidation on 24 November 2021, 1 PPS could have converted into 8 ordinary shares in the Company.
-After the ordinary share consolidation on 24 November 2021 and until the conversion option lapsed on 24 May 2022, 10 PPS could have converted into 8 ordinary shares in the Company.
-At 30 June 2023 and 2022 the PPS have no right to convert into ordinary shares.
-Ranking in liquidation Behind the creditors of Speirs Group Limited, behind the RPS holders, but ahead of ordinary shareholders and any other holders of shares that are expressed to rank behind the RPS.
+When convertible The PPS were convertible at the election of the holder between 5 and 10 years from the date of issue (i.e between 24 May 2017 and 24 May 2022).
+On 24 May 2022 this conversion option lapsed, and the PPS holder can no longer convert their PPS into ordinary shares.
+Ranking in liquidation Behind the creditors of Speirs Group Limited, behind the RPS holders, but ahead of ordinary shareholders an any other holders of shares that are expressed to rank behind the RPS.